WomenPlusPlus/deploy-impact-22-openedu-b/docs/README.md

 To run tests simply run `docker-compose up -d` from the /tests folder

-For now to run the crawler, one needs to get into the container and trigger ´./run.sh´ inside of it, also ´seed.txt´ is adjustable.
+For now to run the crawler, one needs to get into the container and trigger `./run.sh` inside of it, also `seed.txt` is adjustable.
 For the future all that can be automated with a cron-job, for example